bcext/gcash/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/bcext/gcash)

+This repository will not be updated and a wonderfull repository will useful for you.
+Please refer to this link[bchd](https://github.com/gcash/bchd)!

 gcash is an alternative full node bitcoin cash implementation written in Go (golang).
 This project is currently under active development and is in a Beta state.